KyleRenwick/Butterfly-Switch/README.md

-# OpenSourceSwitches
+# Butterfly-Switch
-Switches for providing access for people with disabilities
+Lever switches for providing access for people with disabilities

 This project is intended to provide a set of open-source switches that can be customized to meet the particular needs of individuals with disabilities.